Use Gadgets to Help You Breathe

-Use a humidifier or vaporizer all night to release moisture into the air.
-Steam can loosen congestion and moisturize your nasal passages.
-Besides helping you breathe easier, moist air can soothe irritated tissues in your nose and throat.
-This may relieve sore throat pain as well.
-Be sure to clean and disinfect your humidifier or vaporizer regularly to get rid of germs.
+Run a humidifier or vaporizer all night to release moisture into the air.
+Steam can loosen congestion and keep your head from drying out.
+Besides helping you breathe easier, moist air can soothe irritated tissues in your nose and ease sore throat pain as well.
+Be sure to clean and disinfect your humidifier regularly to get rid of germs.

 Shower Before Bed

-When you have a cold, get the benefits of steam from a hot shower to make breathing more comfortable.
-You can also run the shower and sit in the steamy bathroom with the door shut, bend over a sink filled with running hot water, or put a warm compress over your sinuses.
+When you have a cold, get the benefits of steam from a hot shower to make it easier to breathe.
+You can also try a few other ideas: Run the shower and sit in the steamy bathroom with the door shut.
+Bend over a sink filled with running hot water.
+Or put a warm compress over your sinuses.

-Cold medicines combine various ingredients to treat symptoms like congestion, runny nose, cough, fever, and aches.
-Check the ingredients carefully and choose the medicine that most closely matches your symptoms.
-That way you won't accidentally take two drugs with the same ingredient.
-Medicines with decongestants may keep you awake.
-Some antihistamines, on the other hand, make most people drowsy.
-If your child is under 4, do not use cold medicine.
+Some cold medicines treat many problems at once, like congestion, runny nose, cough, fever, and aches.
+Check the ingredients carefully, and choose the medicine that most closely matches your symptoms.
+Decongestants can keep you awake.
+Antihistamines, on the other hand, might make you drowsy.
+If your child is under 4, don’t give him cold medicine.

-When you can't get any air in your nose, a decongestant nasal spray may help open up nasal passages and ease congestion.
-But beware -- using decongestant sprays for more than three days in a row can end up making congestion worse.
+When you can’t get any air in your nose, this type of nasal spray can help open up your nasal passages and ease the stuffiness.
+But beware -- using one for more than 3 days in a row can end up making things worse.

 Soothe a Sore Throat

-For quick relief of sore throat pain, gargling with warm salt water before going to bed may be soothing.
-There are also over-the-counter lozenges, throat sprays, and pain relievers that may help.
-If you have a severe sore throat and a fever for more than two days, check with your doctor -- especially if you don't have typical cold symptoms like congestion and sneezing.
+For quick relief, gargle with warm salt water before you go to bed.
+You can also try over-the-counter lozenges, throat sprays, and pain relievers.
+Let your doctor know if you have a severe sore throat and a fever for more than 2 days -- especially if you don’t have typical cold symptoms like congestion and sneezing.
 It could be due to a strep infection.

-Some people try nasal strips for relief from congestion while they sleep.
-They're intended to go across the bridge of your nose to perhaps help stretch and open the nasal passages.
-A strip won't break up mucus but it may allow more space for some airflow.
+Some people try these sticky strips to ease congestion while they sleep.
+They go across the bridge of your nose to help stretch and open the nasal passages.
+A strip won’t break up mucus, but it may allow more space for some airflow.

 Make a Saline Rinse

-Rubbing a menthol salve on your chest and throat can help ease a cough that's associated with a cold.
-Don’t eat the salve or put it inside your nose.
+Rub a menthol salve on your chest and throat to soothe the cough that often comes with a cold.
+Don’t eat it or put it inside your nose.
 And never use it on children under 2.

 Raise the Head of Your Bed

 You may have heard that your sinuses will drain more easily if you prop up your head on many pillows.
-Doctors say this isn't a good idea, because it bends the neck unnaturally and can make breathing more difficult.
-What works better is raising the head of the bed.
-Try putting large books under the legs of your headboard and securing them.
+Doctors say this isn’t a good idea, because it bends your neck in a way that can make it harder to breathe.
+So raise the head of the bed instead.
+You can put large books under the legs of your headboard and secure them.
 This creates a gentler, more natural incline.

 Sleep on Schedule

-A cold can wreak havoc on your schedule.
-But it's best to wake up and go to bed at the same times as usual.
-Sticking to a sleep schedule not only makes it easier to fall asleep -- it can help fight off the next cold.
-One study suggests sleep-deprived people are three times more likely to catch a cold than those who sleep eight or more hours a night.
+A cold can make it hard to stick with a set bedtime.
+But it’s best to wake up and head to bed at the same times as usual.
+Sticking to a schedule not only makes it easier to fall asleep -- it can help fight off the next cold.
+One study suggests that people who don’t get enough Zzz's are three times more likely to catch a cold than those who get 8 or more hours of shut-eye a night.